microsec/regulations/hrsz--all--ssl--EN.md

 - the key of the "e-Szigno Root CA 2017" root certification unit is valid until 2042-08-22
 - the key of the "e-Szigno TLS Root CA 2023" root certification unit is valid until 2038-07-17
 - the key of the "e-Szigno TLS Root CA 2024" root certification unit is valid until 2039-07-14
+- the key of the "e-Szigno RSA TLS Root CA 2025" root certification unit is valid until 2040-07-29
 - The validity period of root certificates created after 2023-09-15 shall be
   - minimum 2.922 days (cca.
 8 years)
   - maximum 9.132 days (cca.
 25 years)